-Most people know they should be eating more fruits and vegetables, but actually doing it is another story.
+Most people know they should eat more fruits and vegetables, but actually doing so is another story.
 It’s easy to reach for chips, cookies, or whatever processed snack is within arm’s reach, while fresh produce often gets forgotten, only to go bad in the fridge.

-The problem isn’t lack of knowledge—everyone understands that fruits and vegetables are healthy.
-The real issue is convenience.
+The problem isn’t a lack of knowledge, after all, everyone understands that fruits and vegetables are healthy.
+Instead, the biggest issue is convenience!
 We tend to eat what is most visible, accessible, and easy to grab.

 The Science of Convenience & Habit Formation